Low Cost Spay/Neuter

 • Driver’s License or Picture ID

-• Proof of total household income of $30,000 or less per year (must provide copy of most recent W2 for everyone in the household, front page of income tax return)
+• Proof of total household income of $30,000 or less per year (must provide a copy of your current year tax return)

 • You must provide proof of rabies vaccination.
 If you cannot provide proof, you will be required to get it for $12 pet pet.